 Sliding During the Downhill Longboarding

-You can use your sliding expertise as the backup plan when going down the hill with your longboard.
+Remember we claimed that you must know how to slide before you start downhill longboarding?
+Now is the time when you will use your sliding expertise as the backup plan when going down the hill with your longboard.
 Sliding is an excellent way of slowing down at both normal surfaces and downhill.
 Comparatively, it is less technical to learn but has the same importance as high-speed turning.
 In simple words, we would define sliding as one of the most beneficial ways of slowing down the wheels at higher speed levels.
 Also, it helps you turn sharply without losing your stability and momentum.

 Many sliding methods have been discovered by the pros of longboarding and almost all of them are advantageous.
 So in the downhill longboarding task as well, we will follow the experienced riders and go for the hand sliding.
 With hand sliding, you don’t have to relocate your body parts again and again and it is simpler to understand than others.
 Slowing down the speed and turning with the hand is also known as the Coleman slide.
 Here are the steps you will have to work on.